SuborbitalPigeon/chapter_image/text/image.md

 This section contains details of different image processing techniques.

-## General image transforms
+## Image transforms

 In this section, *general image transforms* refers to operations which affect the dimensions and shape of the image matrix.
-This includes scaling, translation, rotation, shear and generalised warps.
+This includes the following *affine transformations*:

+* Scaling
+* Translation
+* Rotation
+* Shear

+Move generalised warps can be performed using a *projective transform*, whereby the 'corners' of the image can be moved in the $xy$ plane.

-All the operations discussed in this section can be described by $3 \times 3$ transformation matrices.
+All the operations discussed in this section can be performed by the application of $3 \times 3$ transformation matrices.
-By making use of such matrices, it is possible to chain together several operations to be carried out at the same time.
+By making use of such matrices, it is possible to chain together several operations to be applied by a single matrix multiplication.

+The output pixel coordinates are found by multiplying the input coordinates by the transformation matrix, after converting the input coordinates to homogenous ones (i.e. $[x, y, 1]^T$).

+### Translation

+A *translation* moves the origin point of the image.
+It can be represented by the following matrix [@vanderwalt_scikitimage_2014]:

+$$
+T =
+\begin{bmatrix}
+  0 & 0 & t_x \\
+  0 & 0 & t_y \\
+  0 & 0 & 1 \\
+\end{bmatrix}
+$$
+where $t_x$ and $t_y$ are the movements in the $x$ and $y$ axes respectively.
+These are the new positions of the origin of the image (top-left corner).

 ### Scaling